Name: D'Julz / Julien Veniel

 Were the resident DJs a particular inspiration?

 There was only one guy playing there, which was totally the old school New York approach.
 One DJ playing for ten to twelve hours.
 There was no room for other DJs!
 Of course, there was also Sound Factory bar, which was a smaller version.
 You had Frankie Knuckles playing there on Saturday, Lil' Louie Vega on Wednesday.
 And in the Sound Factory, which was only open Saturday night, it was Junior Vasquez playing from Midnight to Mid-day.
 But it was a place you would want to go for the after hour, after five o clock in the morning.
 So I would play somewhere else, then go there and stay until maybe ten in the morning.
 And this is where I learned a lot of things, because I learned about the old school approach to DJing that comes from disco, that comes from Larry Levan.
 All those DJs – Junior Vasquez, Danny Tenaglia, David Morales, Francois K, they all came from that disco era.
 But they took that style of DJing and used it with new music.
 Because the music Junior was playing at Sound Factory was New York house - but he was the only one who would also play harder stuff.
 He would play Plastikman or Dave Clarke, everything pitched down.
-For me, coming from New York, it was great.
+For me, coming from Paris, it was great.
 I loved New York house, but sometimes, I felt there were too many vocals and when it was too soulful, it was missing something, you know?
 And what I liked about Sound Factory is that you would hear a lot of different styles of music.
 The stuff that I was playing myself, but also Wildpitch, a lot of DJ Pierre stuff, a lot of tribal stuff, and also some vocals: Masters at Work … It was more open minded than a lot of DJs in New York back then.

 What was it about Junior Vasquez that made him so interesting for you?